OSI Model Most Frequently Asked Interview Questions & Answers

+OSI model interview questions that are asked frequently, you’ll get to know here.
+Now, let us start with What is OSI and then we will get to the best possible OSI model interview questions.
 OSI means Open System Interconnection.
 You can find 7 layers in the OSI model and each layer includes a different capability.
 OSI model helps networking professionals in understanding information flow from source to destination.
-Even though the OSI model not performing any function in the networking process.
+Even though the OSI model does not perform any function in the networking process.
 All devices and software applications use the OSI model to explain data flow between source and destination.

 Can you list the layers of the OSI reference model?